 - Legal Services

-Similarly, crime rates are often correlated with poverty rates, so there will certainly be a demand for criminal defense and other types of legal services.
+Similarly, crime rates are often correlated with poverty rates.
+There will certainly be a demand for criminal defense and other types of legal services.
 Employment attorneys, family law attorneys, and the like will still be able to find clients during a recession, though the market may become more competitive.

 - Veterinary Services